zendertv/zender-docs/EXTRALIVES.md

 # Zender Extra lives
-By default a user can earn *extra lives* when other people redeem that persons nickname.
+By default a user can earn *extra lives* when other people refer that persons nickname.
-Sometimes you want to assign extra lives on other events: for example on signup, on completion of a form, after watching an advertising.
+Sometimes you want to assign extra lives on other events: for example on signup, on completion of a form, after watching an advertisement.

 # To assign an extra live to a user
 To increment the user with shareCode `the-share-code` use: